yubai90/yubai90.github.io/README.md

 My CV is <a href="CV_Yu_Bai.pdf"> here </a>.

-Contact: Centre for Applied Research on International Markets, Money Banking and Regulation (Baffi Carefin), Via Röntgen n.1, Milan 20136 (ITALY)
+Contact: Centre for Applied Research on International Markets, Money Banking and Regulation (Baffi Carefin), Via Röntgen n.1, Milan 20136
           <a href="mailto:yu.bai@unibocconi.it">yu.bai@unibocconi.it</a>

 ## Working papers